Braeiker/city-data-print-beta/README.md

 The application was created by Samuele Tantillo and utilizes the Teleport API to fetch city-related data.
 If you have any questions or comments about the application, you can contact me via samueletantillo@gmail.com .

-## License

-This project is licensed under the ISC License.
-For more details, see the LICENSE file.